Welcome to PEBB

 Benefits and how to enroll

-Follow the steps below to make a decision about your benefit options.
+Follow the steps below to decide about your benefit options.

-(If you have other comprehensive group medical coverage, you can waive PEBB medical coverage in section 1 of the enrollment form.)
+(If you have other comprehensive group medical coverage, you can waive PEBB medical coverage in section 1 of the Employee Enrollment/Change form

 If you don't select a plan or don't submit your forms on time, you'll be enrolled in UMP Classic as a single subscriber.